Parental responsibility (access and custody): In United States

 Citing a constitutional right of parents to direct the upbringing of their children, the U.S. Supreme Court in Troxel v.
 Granville, 530 U.S. 57 (2000), held that "the interest of parents in the care, custody and control of their children is perhaps the oldest of the fundamental liberty interests recognized by this Court."
 This includes parents' fundamental right to make decisions concerning the care, custody, and control of their children, see, e. g., Stanley v.
 Illinois, 405 U. S. 645.

+In Santosky v.
+Kramer, 455 U.S. 745 (1982), the Court held that the relationship between parent and child constitutes a fundamental liberty interest protected under the Due Process Clause of the Fourteenth Amendment.
+In its 5–4 decision, the Court ruled that states must establish allegations of parental unfitness by at least “clear and convincing evidence” (a higher threshold than preponderance of the evidence) before irrevocably severing parental rights.
+During oral arguments, Martin Guggenheim, representing the petitioners, contended that the Constitution requires that decision-makers be reasonably convinced of the necessity of permanently dissolving the family unit before imposing such a severe and irreversible deprivation of liberty.

 There is a presumption that fit parents act in their children's best interests, Parham v.
-J. R., 442 U. S. 584, 602.
+J. R., 442 U. S. 584, 602, 442 U.S. 584 (1979),.
 There is normally no reason for the State to inject itself into the private realm of the family to further question fit parents' ability to make the best decisions regarding their children, see, e.g., Reno v.
 Flores, 507 U. S. 292, 304.